COMP2150-Game-Design/COMP2150-Prac-05/README.md

 # Week 05 - Level Design 1
 Today we will be moving from our Challenge design to turning these Challenges into encounters, these encounters into our level, and creating the connective tissue between these different elements.

+## Notes
+### Capturing your design
+A big part of these tasks is about capturing your design as you make it.
+Not only will you be marked on your iteration and documentation, but it is also just really good practice to have.
+So far, we've been asking you to make notes and capture these in your repo.
+However, today we are going to be actually building some of the level design artefacts proper, so it is really important you are storing them in your design document.
+You may wish to open that file (`DesignDocument.md` in the assignment repo) and edit it as you go.

+### Take it easy
+This prac is going to involve a lot of different examples of prototyping tools and forms thrown out at you.
+Some of this is covered in the Week 5 lecture, and more in Week 6.
+However, the idea here is that we want to show you the breadth of ways you can use design thinking and iterative design processes to make your levels.
+So, when you get to the part where we are asking you to experiment, go easy on yourself.
+The point isn't for you to try them all, but for you to try enough to find what works for you.

+There is a lot to level design, hence why we cover it in two lectures.
+Don't be afraid to come back to some of these concepts next week.

 ## Tools used
 Today's task uses (but is not limited to):